 On the road, the car is a pussycat.
 JZM’s Steve McHale took us up the nearby A41 for a few miles, exploiting gaps in the traffic to best advantage.
 An older Porsche with this much power on a wet greasy road would be a proper handful, but even when the traction light flashed at 5,000 revs in fourth gear, the car never deviated from the straightest of lines.

 All too soon, our twenty mile spin is over.
 The car gets a clean bill of health and I tick another 911 off the bucket list.
-A police car out front on the return leg kept our speeds fairly sensible, but the Manthey Porsche 997 GT2 M600 will top 203 mph where limits allow.
-It’s a very fine reason to open your wallet.
+A police car out front on the return leg kept our speeds fairly sensible, but the Manthey Porsche 997 GT2 M600 will top 203 mph where limits allow: 200 reasons to open your wallet.